ivanursul/ivanursul/working-with-upwork.md

 However, during migration phase I had to work with an old legacy services.
 They were written using Perl language.

+Common microservice was written using Java, we had a special framework, built around Dropwizard framework.

+### <a href="#netflix" name="netflix"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Netflix OSS

+There was a lot of Netflix tools: Eureka, Hystrix, Prana, Archaius.

+### <a href="#monitoring" name="monitoring"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Monitoring

+We used Codahale metrics for monitoring our infrastructure.
+This metrics were sent to prometheus and there was a special service, which checks them and fires alerts in case of troubles.

 ### <a href="#databases" name="databases"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Databases

 Mainly, I worked with DynamoDB and PostgreSQL.